John Gunther Dean: Personal life

 Dean spoke four languages: English, French, German, and Danish.
 He was the first U.S. Ambassador to Denmark who learned and spoke Danish, thus gaining significant respect from its people.
 He was married to the French-born Martine Duphenieux, and they had three grown children.
 He lived in Switzerland and France but remained active on foreign affairs issues and went to the United States often.
 He died in June 2019 at the age of 93.

 While stationed in Paris (1965–69), Dean played a major role in bringing the U.S.-North Vietnam peace talks to Paris in 1968.
-In Lebanon, Dean was helpful in obtaining the release of the first American hostages in Teheran.
+In Lebanon, Dean was helpful in obtaining the release of the first American hostages in Tehran.
 In India, Dean helped bring about the withdrawal of Soviet troops from Afghanistan according to an agreed time table.

 In the film The Killing Fields, Dean is portrayed by Ira Wheeler.
 The evacuation of Phnom Penh scene was filmed near Bangkok in 1983 and Wheeler met Dean, who was then the U.S. Ambassador to Thailand.